kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 Note that if this update would have been an `Apply` operation, the operation would have failed due to conflicting ownership.

-### Merge
+### Merge Rules

-When an user sends a partially specified object to the Server Side Apply endpoint, the server merges it with the live object favoring the value in the applied config if it is specified twice.
+When a user sends a partially specified object to the Server Side Apply endpoint, the server merges it with the live object favoring the value in the applied config if it is specified twice.
 If the set of items present in the applied config is not a superset of the items applied by the same user last time, each missing item not managed by any other field manager is removed.
+For more information about how an object's schema is used to make decisions when merging, see [sigs.k8s.io/structured-merge-diff](https://sigs.k8s.io/structured-merge-diff).

 ### Conflicts